centic9/CommonCrawlDocumentDownload/README.md

 Please note that a full run usually finds a huge number of files and thus downloading will require a large amount of time and lots of disk-space if the data is stored locally!

+> **_NOTE:_**  CommonCrawl only stores up to 1MB per file and cuts off any bytes exceeding this length.
+So larger documents will be truncated and might not be valid and parsable any more.
+You can try to download the original file via the URL that is part of the crawl-data, but this project does not implement this due to potential "crawling" restrictions on target websites.

 ## Getting started

 ### Grab it